coder-Rishi05/next-dashboard/README.md

 # TypeScript

 files have a .ts or .tsx suffix, because the project is written in TypeScript.

---- chapter 1 completed (Setting up the project)---
+chapter 1 completed (Setting up the project)

 ---

 # chapter - 2 (diffrent ways of applying css )
 tailwind & vanilla css